 Why this Recipe Works

 Traditionally, donuts are fried in oil (or even lard if you’re old school).
 I love a yeast donut or cake donut made in the fryer but frying is messy, not to mention time consuming.
-And if you’re making a yeast donut, you also have to prep the dough in advance to give it enough time to rise.
+Unless we’re talking about these Boston Cream Donuts, of course…with my easy trick!

 Biting into a good chocolate doughnut is a thing of beauty.
 These donuts were moist and sweet with a fluffy crumb; then the rich chocolate glaze took them over the top into the territory of “sublime.”